[Animation] Hayao Miyazaki: The Godfather of Studio Ghibli

 In animation, the identity of a character can be emphasised not by what they do, but how they're drawn doing it - whether it's the way they eat, the way they walk, the way they smile or the way they light their cigarettes, such tiny details at such a precise degree is what gives Miyazaki's characters their rich personalities and humanity.
 If you spend enough time watching his characters performing basic and relatable tasks then you start to understand how that person thinks through how they approach things.

-In contrast with Western fantasy, Miyazaki doesn't portray the characters in his stories as straight 'good guys' or 'bad guys', that simplistic and jaded outlook on morality is completely absent from his work.
-His character's inhabit something of a moral grey area and are never depicted as entirely good or entirely malevolent beings, each of his protagonists and antagonists are incredibly mysterious, multifaceted and three dimensional in how their human essence is portrayed on screen.
+In contrast with Western fantasy, Miyazaki doesn't portray the characters in his stories as 'good guys' or 'bad guys', that simplistic and jaded outlook on morality is completely absent from his work.
+His character's inhabit something of a moral grey area and are never depicted as entirely good or entirely malevolent beings, each of his human protagonists and antagonists are incredibly mysterious, multifaceted, complex, and three dimensional in terms of how their human essence is portrayed on screen.

 The antagonists tend to be morally ambiguous in their actions, they display moments of brute savagery as well as moments of genuine tenderness without ever losing their vitality or believability.
 The protagonists may be heroic, strong willed and kind natured, but they always have some personal imperfections to keep them grounded.
 None of Miyazaki's characters are written to be perfect because he knows that audiences can't relate to someone who's suppose to be superhuman or morally infallible.